Criteria for Participation in the Decision 2014 Debates

 * Subject to change

 The televised general election debate will occur prior to the Florida general election scheduled for Tuesday, November 4, 2014.
 The debate is tentatively scheduled to take place at 7:00 p.m.
-October 15* at a location yet to be determined.
+October 15* at the Central Campus of Broward College in Davie.